If you just landed on this planet from a distant galaxy, no one would blame you if you got the impression that periods were Public Enemy #1.

-We’re told it’s gross.
-We’re told it’s dangerous.
-We’re told it’s something to hide and be ashamed of; that it makes us weak, or less-than.
+We’re told it’s gross, dangerous, it’s something to hide and be ashamed of; that it makes us weak, or less-than.
 We get these psychologically disorienting messages from all angles, whether its from menstrual product companies, partners who react to our bodies with revulsion, or repressive cultures that scandalize the enjoyment of any sex that takes place without the specific goal of procreation.

 Period sex is not everyone’s thing, and that’s okay.
 Not everyone has to like everything.
 However, the shame and stigma we place on it is a damaging, disparaging and pointlessly cruel way to keep women — and other trans and non-binary folks who menstruate — under control within a patriarchal society that teaches both women and men that body embarrassment is just part of the feminine experience.

 Shame shouldn’t be part of anyone’s experience, especially when that shame is directed at such a deeply normal thing like menstruation.
 However, when people find pleasure and wonder in their bodies during a time they’re supposed to find disgust and pain, it helps to undo the needlessly negative beliefs that keep us from feeling empowered.